 - Make the subject line interesting, intriguing, and relevant.
 As mentioned above, you shouldn’t oversell your content.
 But, you should still make your subject line enticing.
 Check out our list of best email subject lines for inspiration.

 5. Make sure the sender is easily recognized as you

 When your email shows up in your customer’s inbox, you want to make sure they know it’s from you.
 You wouldn’t ring someone’s doorbell with a mask on, right? (unless it’s Halloween of course ? )

-In all seriousness though, you want your marketing emails to look professional.
+Jokes aside, you want your marketing emails to look professional.

 When setting the sender name (the name that appears as the sender in the inbox), choose a name that includes your business name in it as well.

 For example, I send our newsletter as “Jeff @ Sendinblue.”
 That way, recipients know that it’s coming from Sendinblue, but with the personal touch that comes with adding my name.
 You can also go with the classic “[Company] Team,” though this isn’t as personable.

 If you use your normal first and last name, recipients won’t know it’s from you and they might just delete it straight away.

 Consistency is another important factor for improving reader engagement with your email campaigns.
 Find the right timing and frequency helps by: